garfix/nligems/data/shrdlu.md

 Some parts of an interaction:

 ~~~
-Q: Find a block which is taller than the one you are holding and put it into the box.
+H: Find a block which is taller than the one you are holding and put it into the box.
-A: BY "IT", I ASSUME YOU MEAN THE BLOCK WHICH IS TALLER THAN THE ONE I AM HOLDING.
+C: BY "IT", I ASSUME YOU MEAN THE BLOCK WHICH IS TALLER THAN THE ONE I AM HOLDING.
-Q: Which cube is sitting on the table?
+H: Which cube is sitting on the table?
-A: THE LARGE GREEN ONE WHICH SUPPORTS THE RED PYRAMID.
+C: THE LARGE GREEN ONE WHICH SUPPORTS THE RED PYRAMID.
-Q: Why did you clear off that cube?
+H: Why did you clear off that cube?
-A: TO PUT IT ON A LARGE GREEN CUBE.
+C: TO PUT IT ON A LARGE GREEN CUBE.
 ~~~

 This system is really full of innovations, but I will sum them up as follows